A Saint Who Levels Up Through Necromancy

 Until then, I’ll have to lean on this thing.

-His start was far later than the heads of the Seven Great Families, but he was confident he’d surge ahead of every last one of them.
+Faster, and stronger.
+His start came far later than the heads of the Seven Great Families, but he had no doubt he’d surge out ahead of every last one of them.

 [The proficiency of these skills is at maximum.]